 Saturday, September 19, 2009

-I have made a decision to no longer allow anonymous comments on this blog.
-In the future, anyone who wants to post a comment may sign in using his or her google or blogger account, or use the "anonymous" option to submit a comment, but he or she must give a name or screen handle, and be consistent about it.
+I do not allow anonymous comments on this blog.
+Anyone who wants to post a comment may sign in using his or her google or blogger account, or use the "anonymous" option to submit a comment, but he or she must give a name or screen handle, and be consistent about it.

 What's the problem with anonymous comments?